 Can supervise: YES

 Dr. Kennedy’s research interests are in how pain and fatigue alter central nervous system motor control.
-Specifically, he is interested in how the central nervous system contributes to fatigue and what effects fatigue and pain have on proprioception and voluntary activation of muscles in healthy and clinical populations, specifically people with Multiple Sclerosis and Stroke.
+He currently working on improving proprioception assessments for people after stroke, particularly those with unilateral neglect and examining the effects of pain and fatigue on high level proprioception.
+He continues to examine how the central nervous system contributes to fatigue and what effects fatigue and pain have on proprioception and voluntary activation of muscles in healthy and clinical populations, specifically people with Multiple Sclerosis and Stroke.

-Finn, H, Rouffet, DM, Kennedy, DS, Green, S & Taylor, JL 2018, 'Motoneuron excitability of the quadriceps decreases during a fatiguing submaximal isometric contraction', Journal of Applied Physiology, vol. 124, no. 4, pp. 970-979.View/Download from: UTS OPUS or Publisher's site
+Finn, H, Rouffet, DM, Kennedy, DS, Green, S & Taylor, JL 2018, 'Motoneuron excitability of the quadriceps decreases during a fatiguing submaximal isometric contraction', Journal of Applied Physiology, vol. 124, no. 4, pp. 970-979.View/Download from: Publisher's site

 Copyright © 2018 American Physiological Society.
 All rights reserved.
 During fatiguing voluntary contractions, the excitability of motoneurons innervating arm muscles decreases.
 However, the behavior of motoneurons innervating quadriceps muscles is unclear.
 Findings may be inconsistent because descending cortical input influences motoneuron excitability and confounds measures during exercise.
 To overcome this limitation, we examined effects of fatigue on quadriceps motoneuron excitability tested during brief pauses in descending cortical drive after transcranial magnetic stimulation (TMS).
 Participants (n = 14) performed brief (5-s) isometric knee extension contractions before and after a 10-min sustained contraction at 25% maximal electromyogram (EMG) of vastus medialis (VM) on one (n - 5) or two (n = 9) days.
 Electrical stimulation over thoracic spine elicited thoracic motor evoked potentials (TMEP) in quadriceps muscles during ongoing voluntary drive and 100 ms into the silent period following TMS (TMS-TMEP).
 Femoral nerve stimulation elicited maximal M-waves (Mmax).
 On the 2 days, either large (50% Mmax) or small (15% Mmax) TMS-TMEPs were elicited.
 During the 10-min contraction, VM EMG was maintained (P = 0.39), whereas force decreased by 52% (SD 13%) (P < 0.001).
 TMEP area remained unchanged (P = 0.9), whereas large TMS-TMEPs decreased by 49% (SD 28%) (P = 0.001) and small TMS-TMEPs by 71% (SD 22%) (P < 0.001).
 This decline was greater for small TMS-TMEPs (P = 0.019; n = 9).
 Therefore, without the influence of descending drive, quadriceps TMS-TMEPs decreased during fatigue.
 The greater reduction for smaller responses, which tested motoneurons that were most active during the contraction, suggests a mechanism related to repetitive activity contributes to reduced quadriceps motoneuron excitability during fatigue.
 By contrast, the unchanged TMEP suggests that ongoing drive compensates for altered motoneuron excitability.
 NEW & NOTEWORTHY We provide evidence tha...